-Section 112.-(1) The Landsstyre provides rules on registration of the number of persons, companies, associations, etc. who are liable to pay tax in the country.

-Section 113.-(1) The Landsstyre may determine that under certain conditions the tax return can be replaced by a statement covering only some of the taxpayer's income and assets.

-Section 114.-(1) In order to fully or partially avoid double taxation, the Landsstyre may grant - subject to reciprocity - by agreement with Denmark, Faroe Islands or foreign states relief in the liability to pay taxes to the state.
+- Section 112.-(1) Naalakkersuisut provides rules on registration of the number of persons, companies, associations, etc. who are liable to pay tax in the country. - Section 113.-(1) Naalakkersuisut may determine that under certain conditions the tax return can be replaced by a statement covering only some of the taxpayer's income and assets. - Section 114.-(1) In order to fully or partially avoid double taxation, Naalakkersuisut may grant subject to reciprocity by agreement with Denmark, Faroe Islands or foreign states relief in the liability to pay taxes to the state. - (2) Naalakkersuisut may subject to reciprocity by agreement with Denmark, Faroe Islands or foreign states adopt provisions - 1) that the Greenland authorities must procure and provide information required by the authorities in Denmark, the Faroe Islands or foreign state for the purpose of levying taxes, duties and charges,

-- (2) The Landsstyre may subject to reciprocity by agreement with Denmark, Faroe Islands or foreign states adopt provisions - 1) that the Greenland authorities must procure and provide information required by the authorities in Denmark, the Faroe Islands or foreign state for the purpose of levying taxes, duties and charges, - 2) that claims for taxes, duties and charges levied in Denmark, the Faroe Islands or in the foreign state in question and which can be collected there shall be collectable in Greenland pursuant to the applicable rules on collection and levying of identical or similar Greenlandic taxes, duties and charges, - 3) that withholding tax to the authorities in Denmark, the Faroe Islands or the foreign state in question can be withheld in income paid by an individual, company, etc. or agent for such who has jurisdiction in Greenland, cf. also section 78. - (3) The Landsstyre may with Denmark and the Faroe Islands or a foreign state agree that an agreement for the avoidance of double taxation and a convention on mutual assistance in tax matters between Denmark and the Faroe Islands or the foreign state shall be extended in its entirety or with modifications to Greenland.
+- 2) that claims for taxes, duties and charges levied in Denmark, the Faroe Islands or in the foreign state in question and which can be collected there shall be collectable in Greenland pursuant to the applicable rules on collection and levying of identical or similar Greenlandic taxes, duties and charges, - 3) that withholding tax to the authorities in Denmark, the Faroe Islands or the foreign state in question can be withheld in income paid by an individual, company, etc. or agent for such who has jurisdiction in Greenland, cf. also section 78. - (3) Naalakkersuisut may with Denmark and the Faroe Islands or a foreign state agree that an agreement for the avoidance of double taxation and a convention on mutual assistance in tax matters between Denmark and the Faroe Islands or the foreign state shall be extended in its entirety or with modifications to Greenland.